stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

   }
 ```

-Optionally the links given can be used to check the status of payments As domestic payments are instant credit transfers, the transaction status expected is "ACCC", which stands for "AcceptedSettlementCompleted", indicating both debtor and creditor accounts have been settled.
+Optionally the links given can be used to check the status of payments, resulting in the response below.
+The transaction status "ACCC" stands for "AcceptedSettlementCompleted" in the case when both debtor and creditor accounts have been settled.
 However, as mentioned before the full range of codes are available and could potentially apply.

 ``` {.json caption="Example of a payment status query response."}
   {